 Background – Situated 40 miles (60 kilometers) east of Puerto Rico and just west of the British Virgin Islands are the US Virgin Islands of St. Croix, St. Thomas, St. James and many small islands.
 Sold by Denmark to the US in 1916, this US territory has a population over 105,000 on 134 square miles (346 kilometers) of land.
 St. Thomas and St. James are volcanic in origin and hilly while St. Croix which resulted from coral reefs is flatter.
 They are known for white sandy beaches and deep water harbors suitable for the cruise liners which arrive daily.
 The local mostly Afro-Caribbean population relies on an economy dominated by tourism with minor input from the rum industry and farming.

 Undersea World – Each island has its own character.
-St. Croix, separated from the others the others by 40 miles (60 kilometers) has more than 50 sites, with 6 shipwrecks and Fredericksted Pier, famous for macro critters.
+St. Croix, separated from the others by 40 miles (60 kilometers) has more than 50 sites, with 6 shipwrecks and Fredericksted Pier, famous for macro critters.
 St. Thomas is where the cruise liners dock and has leatherback turtle nesting beaches.
 St. John has more than 25 sites nearby and is known for fringing reefs, shallow coral gardens and steep walls with lots of reef fish.

 Featured Sea Life includes this list of attractions: tunicates, anemones, octopus, crabs, a variety of shrimps, spiny lobster, various mollusks, cleaner gobies, seahorses, frogfish, nudibranchs, scorpion fish, blackbar soldierfish, blue tangs, trumpetfish, moray eels, grouper, horse-eye jacks, queen triggerfish, Creole wrasses, southern stingrays, eagle rays, nurse and Caribbean reef sharks, barracuda, tarpon, snappers, green, hawksbill and leatherback turtles, and dolphins.

 Seasons and Conditions – Diving is great year round with average air temperature ranging from 79-83°F (26-29°C).
 Water temperature also does not vary much seasonally with lows of 79°F (26°C) from January to April, and highs of 84°F (29°C) in September and October.
 It rains throughout the year with a bit more from September through January.
 June through October is the hurricane season, which occasionally disrupts things.
 Visibility is quite good at its usual 60-100 feet (18-30 meters).
-Most dive sites do not have strong current, but some are known for it.
+Most dive sites do not have a strong current, but some are known for it.
 Available conditions and dive sites are suitable for all skill levels.
 There are scuba diving courses for absolute beginners, most specialties, like wreck diving and drift diving, and more advanced levels at local dive centers.

-I have a close friend who doesn’t want to take up scuba diving, but does go to these islands annually for snorkeling.
+I have a close friend who doesn’t want to take up scuba diving but does go to these islands annually for snorkeling.
 He tells me he has found excellent sites on all of them that are easily accessible.

 The U.S. Virgin Islands is not an area renowned for liveaboard diving, but there are many cruises in other areas around the Caribbean including the British Virgin Islands.
 Click here to book a Caribbean liveaboard holiday.